dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 :::info

 You might be wondering why we don't talk about setting up an HTTP server.
-That's because Operon is a _serverless_ framework: we launch and manage the server for you when you start your app with `npx operon start`, using the endpoints and configuration you specify with decorators.
+That's because Operon is a _serverless_ framework: we launch and manage the server for you when you start your app with `npx dbos-sdk start`, using the endpoints and configuration you specify with decorators.

 :::